 • Account for the longer attribution windows common in B2B

 Reddit recommends maintaining stable campaigns for 14 days following creation or major edits for proper model calibration.
+Before launching conversion campaigns, review reddit advertising best practices to maximize your results.

 Video View Campaigns